peace-maker/smconquest/trunk/clientfix/readme.txt

  1. Copy the conquest folder into your "custom" folder inside your Counter-Strike:Source folder.
   * The full path should look something like C:\Program Files\Steam\SteamApps\common\Counter-Strike Source\cstrike\custom\conquest\resource
- 2. Install the Font.
-(Rightclick conquest.ttf, Install)
- 3. Restart Counter-Strike: Source if you have it open.
+ 2. Restart Counter-Strike: Source if you have it open.
- 4. Join a server running the SM:Conquest plugin.
+ 3. Join a server running the SM:Conquest plugin.

 If have a custom HUD already, paste this block inside the Fonts section: